mazzy89/invo/terraform/README.md

 ## Walkthrough

+Each environment is separated in a logical network using AWS VPC with non-overlapping CIDR block.

+An ECS cluster is created using Autoscaling group as capacity provider.
+For saving money, Spot instances have been used.
+ECS services are launched in the ECS cluster on top of EC2 instances managed by an Autoscaling group.

+An RDS Mysql database is created in a separated database subnet group.

-Terraform generates as output an ECS Task Definition JSON file one for each environment where the Invo application is deployed.
+Terraform generates as output an ECS Task Definition JSON file one for each environment where the Invo application is deployed and it stores them in the repository.

 The Task definition is used as Artifact in Spinnaker to deploy the ECS Service on the ECS cluster.